joksas/badcrossbar/README.md

                     [2.3, 4.5, 1.1, 0.8],
                     [1.7, 4.0, 3.3, 1.1]]

-# Device resistances in ohms
+# Device resistances in ohms.
 resistances = [[345, 903, 755, 257, 646],
                [652, 401, 508, 166, 454],
                [442, 874, 190, 244, 635]]